TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Structure/Index.rst

    );

 The following table provides a brief description of each the various sections of $TCA.
-Each table is covered in more details in its own chapter.
+Each section is covered in more details in its own chapter.

 .. ### BEGIN~OF~TABLE ###

-.. container:: table-row

-   Section
-         Section

-   Description
-         Description

 .. container:: table-row